SLikhachev/mithril-notes/README.md

 ### Conclusion

-We wrote the small SPA with the javascript и mithril.js.
+We wrote the small SPA with the javascript and mithril.js.
 We have tried to follow the mithril's idiomatic approach.
 We want to pay your attention - this is just javascript.
 This approach let to encapsulate small pieces of code, to isolate the components' mechanic and to use the common state for the all components.